Addressing the Need for Protecting Cybersecurity in Connected Diabetes Devices

 The IEEE 2621 series helps manufacturers to identify relevant threats, establish appropriate security objectives to counter them, and create security requirements.

-The IEEE 2621 series helps manufacturers to identify relevant threats, establish appropriate security objectives to counter them, and create security requirements that meet those objectives.
 It will help diabetes device manufacturers better balance the need for security with the need for usability and safe clinical application of a device, and allows for multiple levels of assurance requirements in order to inform and satisfy the needs of stakeholders.
 It encompasses basic, enhanced-basic, and moderate levels of assurance, and addresses both medical devices and mobile applications that control medical device technology, which each have stringent real-time, high-availability requirements.

 Furthermore, the IEEE 2621 series provides instructions for manufacturers on how to document the security of connected medical devices and their interoperable components so that they can be used safely with consumer mobile devices such as smartphones in the control of CDDs.